Find Cheap Health Insurance Quotes in Your Area

 Ways to pay for freezing your eggs

 Freezing and storing your eggs is no light decision, and chances are you’re wondering how to come up with the funds.
-If you happen to have a good chunk of money burning a hole in your savings account, spending it on egg freezing comes with opportunity costs (of course!)
+If you happen to have a good chunk of money burning a hole in your savings account, spending it on egg freezing comes with opportunity costs.

 Besides saving up and budgeting, several other alternatives can help you manage costs:

-Health Insurance Even though the American Society for Reproductive Medicine says egg-freezing is no longer experimental, most health insurance plans still consider it elective.
+Even though the American Society for Reproductive Medicine says egg freezing is no longer experimental, most health insurance plans still consider it elective.
 They will not cover most of its costs.

-Loans Most fertility clinics accept credit cards, though your card’s limits might fall short of the entire amount, which often must be paid upfront.
-Suppose you need to pay off the costs of egg-freezing over time.
+Most fertility clinics accept credit cards, though your card’s limits might fall short of the entire amount, which often must be paid up front.
+Suppose you need to pay off the costs of egg freezing over time.
 In that case, some clinics offer payment plans or partner with financial institutions, which will give qualified borrowers (i.e., those with strong credit scores) direct loans for the full amount of the planned treatment.

 Prosper Healthcare Lending and LendingClub are two examples of companies that handle many loans for fertility procedures and can also be contacted directly.
-Companies like Progyny.com offer to match women up with fertility clinics, discount plans, and financing.
-Eggbanxx promises 15% off the usual price charged by clinics in their network, as well as packages for one, two, or three egg freezing cycles.
+Companies like Progyny.com offer to match women up with fertility clinics, discount plans and financing.
+Eggbanxx promises 15% off the usual price charged by clinics in its network, as well as packages for one, two or three egg freezing cycles.

-Annual interest rates for egg-freezing loans can be high, on average, 15% and the repayment schedule can stretch out to seven years.
+Annual interest rates for egg freezing loans can be high, with an average of 15%, and the repayment schedule can stretch out to seven years.
 The loans are unsecured, meaning they can be discharged in bankruptcy, and you’ll still own your eggs even if you can’t pay off the loans.
 For example, the 37-year-old woman needs to borrow the full $25,000 and finances it at 15% over seven years.
 She will pay about $482 per month during that time frame for a total of more than $40,000 throughout the loan.

-Employers Two large tech companies, Apple and Facebook, made news in October of 2014 by announcing they would pay $20,000 towards any employee’s egg-freezing costs, whether for non-medical or medical reasons.
+Two large tech companies, Apple and Facebook, made news in October of 2014 by announcing they would pay $20,000 toward any employee’s egg freezing costs, whether for nonmedical or medical reasons.
 (Some women freeze their eggs before starting medical treatments like chemotherapy or radiation, which can damage the ovaries and lead to infertility.)
 These technology companies are likely the exception to the rule but could start a new trend of employee benefits and perks.